What is A Java heap dump?

 Step 2: Generate the Java Heap Dump

-Once inside the container, use the jmap command to generate the Java heap dump.
-The heap dump will be saved to a specified file location.
-The command syntax is as follows:
+After moving to the container, you can generate a Java heap dump using the jmap command.
+This will save the heap dump to a specified file location.
+The structure of this command is as follows:

 jmap -dump:[live],format=b,file=[file_path] [PID]